Rdyx/EF-Artifacts-Builder/README.md

 It's no more complicated ! :)

-If you want to use your personnal database don't forget to change fetch URLs in src/APP.js ;)
+If you want to use your personnal database don't forget to change fetch URLs in src/App.js ;)

+P.s: the data is located in the data branch!